Paperback-iOS/website/src/help/faq/README.md

 ---

-### My content settings are reset everytime I open the app
-When you are logging in, make sure that "**Remember me**" is checked on the page.
-Also make sure that your email address is verified on MangaDex.

----

 ### Manga are not showing up in my library after I follow them?
 You need to enable hentai for hentai title to be shown in the library.
 See [how do I enable Hentai](#how-do-i-enable-hentai).